 About National CORE, Hope through Housing

-National Community Renaissance, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of affordable housing.
+National CORE, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of affordable housing.
 National CORE manages nearly 9,000 affordable, senior and market-rate units in California, Arkansas, Texas and Florida.
 Over its nearly two decade history, the Hope through Housing Foundation has provided more than 2 million hours of transformational social services such as financial literacy training, senior wellness, and preschool and afterschool programs.
 For more information on National CORE and Hope through Housing, please visit www.nationalcore.org.

 About the Institute of Real Estate Management